jacksonllee/pylangacq/docs/source/read.rst

 For this reason, if your input data source is a ZIP file or local directory, the resulting reader has the data automatically sorted based on file paths.

-With the knowledge that data is ordered by files in a :class:`~pylangacq.chat.Reader`, it is reasonable for a :class:`~pylangacq.chat.Reader` to append or drop data, and to do so from either end for modeling purposes.
+With the knowledge that data is ordered by files in a :class:`~pylangacq.Reader`, it is reasonable for a :class:`~pylangacq.Reader` to append or drop data, and to do so from either end for modeling purposes.
 Think of a CHAT data reader more or less like a :class:`~collections.deque`.

-The following :class:`~pylangacq.chat.Reader` methods support adding and removing data from a reader:
+The following :class:`~pylangacq.Reader` methods support adding and removing data from a reader:

 .. currentmodule:: pylangacq.Reader